Summer 2021 Community-Academic Scholars Projects

-Community-Academic Scholar Hannah Caraway will work with law professor Warren Lavey and the Champaign County Forest Preserve District (or the nonprofit Forest Preserve Friends Foundation) to develop recommendations for improving the health of disadvantaged people in the county through greater access to CCFPD’s natural and other resources.
+Community-Academic Scholar Hannah Caraway will work with national resources and environmental sciences professor Warren Lavey and the Champaign County Forest Preserve District (or the nonprofit Forest Preserve Friends Foundation) to develop recommendations for improving the health of disadvantaged people in the county through greater access to CCFPD’s natural and other resources.

 Community-Academic Scholar Rebecca Latham will work with animal sciences professor Amy Fischer and the CARE (Companion Animal Resource and Education) Center to clarify and strengthen the network of agencies providing pet retention services, in order to keep more families together.

 Community-Academic Scholars Michelle Garcia and Jacqueline Nunez will work with special education professor Meghan Burke, Family Matters Parent Training and Information Center, and the Early Intervention Clearinghouse to conduct qualitative and quantitative research about the technology loan program to determine if the program closes inequities in the delivery of early-interventions services via telehealth.

 Leveraging on SEL to Promote Equity and Excellence: A Needs Assessment Study with Mahomet-Seymour Youths and Families